The Mainzer: History

 In 2004 the Art Deco Society of California gave The Mainzer its "Historic Preservation" award for the recent renovations.

 Despite The Mainzer’s local popularity and home-brewed scene, in late 2004, it became clear that the overhead for the massive building was outweighing profit and bankruptcy loomed overhead.
 In an effort to keep the scene alive, Brenda Farley reached out to Sarah Shirrel (employee and burgeoning Chef) asking her to take over the business she knew she loved.
 Joining with Modesto Area Music Award winner Joey Essig (Joey No Knows, The Jabronskis, El Olio Wolof), Brian Strong (Local teacher and member of El Olio Wolof) and R.C.
 Essig, she leased the building from Brenda Farley.
 The team focused on their talents and The Mainzer stayed open for a short time as an independent music venue.
 Unfortunately, by fall of 2006, the owners filed bankruptcy and The Mainzer was shuttered.

 In 2017 Hyatt purchased The Mainzer Theater and remodeled the entirety of the building.
 Though Hyatt decided to keep the name of The Mainzer, they have chosen to ignore the seven year history of The Mainzer to the extent that they have chosen to pronounce it MANE-Zer instead of MINE-Zer.
 As well, they closed down The Cinema Cafe and turned the historical spot into a room for Skee ball machines.

+In 2023, New Waterloo became the new management company for The Mainzer as a part of El Capitan Hotel.
+New Waterloo is a hospitality management company based out of Austin, TX.
+Mainzer now serves as a community hub as both a theater, restaurant, and entertainment center.
+It is open for daily dinner service, weekday happy hour, and weekend brunch in the heart of downtown Merced.